Private API

 Returns

-• A NamedTuple containing setter functions for the winch set-points (set_set_values), the system structure parameters (set_sys), and the settings parameters (set_set).
+• A NamedTuple containing setter functions for the winch set-points (set_set_values), and the system structure parameters (set_sys).

 source